 |Full initial charge||4%|

-|Wealth Club initial saving||2%|
+|Wealth Club initial saving||—|

-|Net initial charge through Wealth Club||2%|
+|Net initial charge through Wealth Club||4%|

-|Annual management charge||0.5% plus VAT|
+|Annual management charge||0.5%|

 See example of the total charges over 5 years

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.